tum-rt/control-theory-tutorials/odds-and-ends/timer_isr.md

 ![delay](./images/timer_isr/delay.png)

-Unfortunately, we see that the floating-point computations need some time and the sample rate is not 1 kHz, but rather ≈830 Hz.
+Unfortunately, we see that the floating-point computations need some time and the sample rate is not 1&nbsp;kHz, but rather ≈830&nbsp;Hz.
-One could tweak the delay value so that together with computation time it leads to exactly 1 ms period, but this is 1) very tiresome; 2) not possible if the computation time varies, e.g. when you have branching code;
+One could tweak the delay value so that together with computation time it leads to exactly 1&nbsp;ms period, but this is 1) very tiresome; 2) not possible if the computation time varies, e.g. when you have branching code;
 3) not portable across different microcontrollers.

 So what should we do?
-The answer is to use a hardware timer and an interrupt routine.
+The answer is to use a timer and a so called _interrupt service routine_ (ISR for short).
 The timer is an external hardware clock which runs independently from your code.
-We will configure it so that it will trigger execution of the so called _interrupt service routine_ (ISR for short) every 1 ms:
+We will configure it so that it will trigger execution of the ISR every 1&nbsp;ms:

 ```c
 int foo = 0;